umby24/Rubybot/README.md

-	eval [string] - Makes the bot run the ruby script [string]. help [command] - Lists help for [command] (If available). kick [name] - Kicks [name] from the channel (if possible). me [text] - Sends [text] in a /me fasion. nick [nickname] - changes the bots nickname. now - Gives the system time, date, and timezone.
+	eval [string] - Makes the bot run the ruby script [string]. help [command] - Lists help for [command] (If available). kick [name] - Kicks [name] from the channel (if possible). load [file] - Loads [file] from the plugins directory, and adds it to plugins.txt. me [text] - Sends [text] in a /me fasion. nick [nickname] - changes the bots nickname. now - Gives the system time, date, and timezone.